 Los Angeles Chargers are a professional American football team based in Los Angeles, California.
 The Chargers compete in the National Football League (NFL) as a member club of the league’s American Football Conference (AFC) West division.

-The team was founded on August 14, 1959, and began to play on September 10, 1960, as a charter member of the American Football League (AFL).
+On August 14, 1959, the team was founded and began to play on September 10, 1960, as a charter member of the American Football League (AFL).
 The club spent its first season in Los Angeles before moving to San Diego in 1961, with all the sportsmen and intellectual property becoming San Diego Chargers.
 The team was based there for a long time – until 2016.
 The return of the Chargers to Los Angeles was announced for the 2017 season, and now its home stadium is located in this city.

 The Chargers’ original owner was hotel heir Barron Hilton, son of Hilton Hotels founder Conrad Hilton.
-Lamar Hunt, who was instrumental in organizing the AFL, said that he had asked Gene Mako for a suggestion for somebody to start a team in Los Angeles, and he recommended Hilton.
+Lamar Hunt, who was instrumental in organizing the AFL, said that he had asked Gene Mako to suggest somebody start a team in Los Angeles, and he recommended Hilton.
 Hunt said that he visited Hilton for less than an hour, and Hilton immediately agreed to start a team.

 In 1966, the first owner sold the Chargers to a 21-member group for $10 million.
 The leading investors were Gene Klein and Sam Schulman.
 Alex Spanos purchased a majority interest (60%) of San Diego Chargers from Klein on August 1, 1984.
-Over the next ten years, he bought out the shares of several small co-owners, bringing his control of the team to 97%.
+Over the next ten years, he bought out several small co-owners’ shares, bringing his control of the team to 97%.
 George Pernicano, San Diego restaurateur, owns the other 3%.
 Since 1993, Dean Spanos has handled the daily operations of the franchise.

 Barron Hilton held a contest to find a name for his team.
 The prize was a trip to Mexico.
 A man from Hollywood named Gerald Courtney submitted the name “Chargers” and won.
 Conrad Hilton said, “I liked the name because they were yelling “charge” at the stadium during the games.
 Hunt said he thought Hilton picked the team name from the first batch of letters as publicity for his new charge account business Carte Blanche.